maciejmikosik/quackery/main/doc/tutorial.md

 Built-in testers are designed to obey some rules.
 They throw `org.quackery.FailureException` if test fails.
 Sometimes executing test makes no sense because some more basic feature already covered by other test failed.
-In that situation `org.quackery.QuackeryAssumptionException` is thrown.
+In that situation `org.quackery.AssumptionException` is thrown.

 Those exceptions are wrapped by native exceptions/errors when tests are run by runner from other framework (like junit).